 - 1/3 cup brown sugar

 - 1/4 cup cane sugar

 - 1 cup chopped pecans

 - Pour half the batter into the baking pan.
-Layer with half the sliced apples and then half of the topping.
-Pour the remaining batter, layer with rest of the apples and topping.
+Layer with half of the diced apples and then half of the topping.
+Pour the remaining batter, layer with the rest of the apples, and topping.